Vodrek77/CyberPatriot-Script/README.md

 # CyberPatriot-Script
+THIS CANNOT BE USED BY ANYONE OTHER THAN THE CREATOR FOR CYBERPATRIOT COMPETITIONS AS PER THE RULES.

 A CyberPatriot Script for Ubuntu/Debian Images, written with Bash.

 This is a fundamental script, and continuously in the process of being improved.
 As of this point, there are 10 built in functionalities to choose from.